Purrquinox/Huimang/README.md

 ## License

-Huimang is licensed under the MIT License.
+Huimang is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments